When you think about laundry detergent, two brands that likely come to mind are Tide and Gain.

-Tide is mainly focused on laundry detergents but they also make laundry boosters, machine cleaner, fabric spray, and their popular Tide to Go Instant Stain Remover Pen.
+Tide is focused on laundry detergents, but they also make laundry boosters, machine cleaner, fabric spray, and their famous Tide to Go Instant Stain Remover Pen.

 When it comes to detergent products, Tide has you completely covered.
 They offer detergent in the form of a liquid, powder, and single-dose pods and have a completely separate product line specially formulated for standard and high-efficiency washers.

 Tide detergents are designed for specific cleaning needs.
 To give you a few examples:

-- Tide Plus Coldwater Clean is designed to be used in cold water cycles in order to save you money.
+- Tide Plus Coldwater Clean is designed to be used in cold water cycles to save you money.

 - Tide Plus Febreze Sport Odor Defense is especially tough on odors and perfect for sports uniforms and gym clothes.

 - Tide Simply Plus OXI targets odors deep within the fabric and has twice the Oxi fighting power of leading detergents with baking soda.